 Zestril tablets are also available in bottle packs of 20, 30, 50, 100 and 400 tablets.

 Not all pack sizes may be marketed.

-The Marketing Authorisations for Zestril in United Kingdom, Ireland and Malta are held by
+The Marketing Authorisation for Zestril in United Kingdom is held by

 Zestril is manufactured by

 This medicine is authorised in the Member States of the EEA under the following names: